ngrx/platform/CONTRIBUTING.md

 ## Submitting Pull Requests

-**Please follow these basic steps to simplify pull request reviews - if you don't you'll probably just be asked to anyway.**
+**Please follow these basic steps to simplify pull request reviews.
+If you don't you'll probably just be asked to anyway.**

-* Please rebase your branch against the current master
+* Please rebase your branch against the current master.
-* Run the `Setup` command to make sure your development dependencies are up-to-date
+* Run the `Setup` command to make sure your development dependencies are up-to-date.
-* Please ensure the test suite passes before submitting a PR
+* Please ensure the test suite passes before submitting a PR.
-* If you've added new functionality, **please** include tests which validate its behavior
+* If you've added new functionality, **please** include tests which validate its behavior.
-* Make reference to possible [issues](https://github.com/ngrx/platform/issues) on PR comment
+* Make reference to possible [issues](https://github.com/ngrx/platform/issues) on PR comment.

 ## Submitting bug reports